Search

 What are the factors associated with success of TOS surgery?

-The only factor associated with a good outcome after thoracic outlet decompression is the extent to which the first rib is removed.
-In this context, TOD operations without removing the first rib have the lowest success rate.
-Patients often feel worse after surgery because of nerve manipulation and scar tissue formation.
-Contrary, removing the first rib works better.
+The most important factor associated with a favorable outcome after thoracic outlet decompression is the extent of the first rib resection.
+In this context, operations without removing the first rib have the lowest success rate.
+Patients may get worse after surgery because of nerve manipulation and scar tissue formation.
+Contrary, removing the first rib works much better.
 However, complete resection of the first rib is practically impossible using conventional surgical methods.
 Usually, only the middle portion of the first rib can be removed, and bone stumps attached to the spine and sternum remain after surgery and are the main causes of recurrence.
+The patients may feel initial improvements but later symptoms return.
+The rate of recurrence is increasing with time reaching nearly 60-70% after 5-10 years.

 What is TOS dilemma?